Skip to main content

 Stun Guns

-Stun guns use electricity, focused sound, nervous-system overload, or other nonlethal energy forms to incapacitate rather than kill.
+Stun guns use electricity, sonic disruption, neural overload, or related nonlethal delivery systems to incapacitate rather than kill.

 They use power packs.